 And don’t think this is about honoring has-beens or where-are-they-nows: Getting a star is still considered an honor, with an impressive roster of recent honorees (Javier Bardem, Viola Davis, James Franco, Kevin Spacey, to name a few).
 Want to find a particular star?
 Use the Walk of Fame’s online Star Search tool to send you to the location for your dream photo op.
 While you’re there, you’re a short walk from such big Hollywood Boulevard attractions as TCL Chinese Theatre, El Capitan Theatre, and Madame Tussauds Hollywood.

-No velvet ropes or barriers here—at this interactive wax museum, getting close to some of the most recognizable people in the world isn’t seen as a violation; in fact it’s encouraged.
-More than 125 lifelike figures from the worlds of film, TV, music, sports, and even superheroes are on display, and the likenesses can be downright eerie.
+No velvet ropes or barriers here—at this interactive wax museum in Hollywood, getting close to some of the most recognizable people in the world isn’t seen as a violation; in fact it’s encouraged.
+More than 125 lifelike figures from the worlds of film, TV, music, sports, and even superheroes are on display at Madame Tussaud's Hollywood, and the likenesses can be downright eerie.
 You might have to pinch Anne Hathaway to make sure she’s not real—credit that to the meticulous work of the museum’s highly trained sculptors, who have collectively created wax figures of real people for more than 200 years.
 Don’t leave until you’ve had the chance to shoot hoops with Kobe Bryant, sidle up to Johnny Depp, and perform onstage with Rihanna.

 Stargazing takes on a different meaning in Tinseltown.
 While there’s no guarantee you’ll spy a familiar face when you’re here, there are some locations where you can up the odds—particularly at hotels.
 Start at Hollywood’s luxurious, castle-like Chateau Marmont.
 Always a celebrity magnet, this elegant hotel is a revolving door for the hippest celebs.
 Check the palm-tree ringed patio during lunch hours for A-listers like Scarlett Johansson and Robert Pattinson.
 Teddy’s, the unmarked celebrity haunt at Hotel Roosevelt on Hollywood Boulevard, is a favorite for the VIP set, and while you probably can’t get through the door, you can hang out in the lavish lobby to see who comes and goes.
 The basement-level recording studio at the Sunset Marquis draws mega-watt musicians including Madonna and Elton John.